philine-bommer/Climate_X_Quantus/README.md

 #### Raw data
 The workflow of the experiments includes 4 steps, starting with **Experiments/data_preparation.py**.
-This script runs the data preprocessing including creating annual averages, standardization, creating class labels and splitting the data for the network training and testing.
+This script runs the data preprocessing including creating annual averages, standardisation, creating class labels and splitting the data for the network training and testing.

 **Model Data:** For the script to run you have to download the 40-member Large Ensemble data using the RCP8.5 setting as detailed in the [data instructions](https://www.cesm.ucar.edu/community-projects/lens/instructions).
 The corresponding nc.-files should be stored in the **'Climate_X_Quantus/Data/Raw/LENS/monthly/'** folder and each file should be renamed to  'CESM1A_All1-start-end.nc', with start marking the start year and end marking the end year as stated in the original file names.

-**Observation Data:** You have also download the monthly 2m Air Temperture of the [20th century Reanalysis data (V3)](https://www.psl.noaa.gov/data/gridded/data.20thC_ReanV3.html) as Monthly values for 1836/01 to 2015/12.
+**Observation Data:** You have also download the monthly 2m Air Temperature of the [20th century Reanalysis data (V3)](https://www.psl.noaa.gov/data/gridded/data.20thC_ReanV3.html) as Monthly values for 1836/01 to 2015/12.
 The corresponding nc.-files should be stored in the **'Climate_X_Quantus/Data/Raw/20CRv3/monthly/'** folder and the file should be renamed to  'T2M_1836-2015.nc'.

 ### Data Preprocessing